RuidiH/MyCraft/README.md

 ## Acknowledgments
 - The original Minecraft game, for being a source of inspiration and creativity.
-- The "Build Game Engine" and "Computer Graphics" courses By [Mike Shah](https://mshah.io/) at Northeastern University, for providing the knowledge foundation for this project.
+- The "Build Game Engine" and "Computer Graphics" courses By [Prof. Mike Shah](https://mshah.io/) at Northeastern University, for providing the knowledge foundation for this project.
 - The "Computer Graphics" by [Dr.Jeffrey Paone](https://inside.mines.edu/~jpaone/) at Colorado School of Mines for introductory into graphics.

 ## Contact